 17 God uses it to prepare and equip his people to do every good work.

 The Scriptures are written to instruct and equip us.
 Through them, all children of the King may be thoroughly enabled and prepared to handle whatever the Father brings their way.

 The times in which we live are not going to get better, but we can become better representatives of the Father no matter how dark and gloomy things become.
-The Father is continually equipping us to be effective and carry out His purpose for our lives.
+The Father continually equips us to be effective and carry out His purpose for our lives.